-This transformation builds on yellow gold’s heat absorbing properties to also absorb water and CO2 as well, effectively turning them into artificial trees.
+This transformation builds on yellow gold’s heat-absorbing properties to also absorb water and CO2 as well, effectively turning them into artificial trees.

-It also has the added benefit of desalinating sea water as a possible method to combat drought.
+It also has the added benefit of desalinating seawater as a possible method to combat drought.

 It’s worth noting that – at this point – the process only produces a very small amount of fuel, but the technology is still in its early stages.
-TIFR are confident that they can improve the conversion rate in the coming years.
+TIFR are confident that it can improve the conversion rate in the coming years.

 As businesses across the world can expect to be taxed on their emissions, it also represents an opportunity.